-163. As discussed under element C.3, Guernsey reported that MAP cases would be handled by senior staff within Guernsey's Revenue Service.
+- 126. As discussed under element C.3, Guernsey reported that MAP cases would be handled by senior staff within Guernsey's Revenue Service.
 In this regard, Guernsey clarified that such senior staff handling a MAP request will not have been involved in the making of the original audit decision to which the request relates.
-Guernsey also reported that senior staff in charge of MAP cases would not be influenced by considerations of the policy that Guernsey would like to see reflected in future amendments to the treaty when dealing with MAP cases.

-164. In regard to the above, Guernsey considers that the staff in charge of MAP in Guernsey have the necessary authority to resolve MAP cases and are not dependent on the approval/direction of outside personnel and that there are no impediments in Guernsey's abilities to perform its MAP functions.
+Guernsey also reported that senior staff in charge of MAP cases would not be influenced by considerations of the policy that Guernsey would like to see reflected in future amendments to the treaty when dealing with MAP cases. - 127.
+In regard to the above, Guernsey considers that the staff in charge of MAP in Guernsey have the necessary authority to resolve MAP cases and are not dependent on the approval/direction of outside personnel and that there are no impediments in Guernsey's abilities to perform its MAP functions.

-165. There are no recent developments with respect to element C.4.
+128. Peers provided no specific input in relation to element C.4.